bruce30262/libprotobuf-mutator_fuzzing_learning/5_libprotobuf_aflpp_custom_mutator_input/README.md

 > Notice:
 > AFL++'s custom mutator might be frequently updated.
 Make sure to check out its [document](https://github.com/vanhauser-thc/AFLplusplus/blob/master/docs/custom_mutators.md) for the latest changes.
-I'll try my best to follow the latest APIs of its custom mutator.
+> I'll try my best to follow the latest APIs of its custom mutator.

-# Combine libprotobuf-mutator with AFL++ ( with input handling )
+# Handling input from AFL++ in our custom mutator

 ## Intro